lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 comm = missing

 ```
-since some of the functions require the MPI communicator as input parameter.
+since some of the functions we will use (e.g. the `destripe` function) require the MPI communicator as input parameter.